 We work in Central America and currently have programs in Belize, Honduras, and Panama.

 What do you do?

 Our locally-hired field trainers work with families, individuals, and communities to preserve our planet's tropical forests while overcoming poverty.
-Through techniques like organic vegetable gardens, wood-conserving stoves, and seed saving, families learn how to use sustainable agriculture to produce healthy food for their families, protect ecosystems, and increase their incomes.
-We use an innovative 5-phase approach to solving the agricultural, ecological, and economic problems of Central America.
+Through regenerative techniques like organic vegetable gardens, wood-conserving stoves, and seed saving, families learn how to use regenerative agriculture to produce healthy food for their families, protect ecosystems, and increase their incomes.
+We use an innovative five-phase approach to solving the agricultural, ecological, and economic problems of Central America.
 This approach is hands-on and long-term, ensuring that when families graduate from our program, the knowledge that they gain continues to feed them and protect the environment.

 How can I get involved?

 There are many ways!
 Here are twenty ways to get you started.
 You can volunteer your time, organize a creative fundraiser, donate, create a partnership, or come to Central America with us and see it all with your own eyes (and get muddy at the same time).

 Can I travel to Central America with you?